TediusTimmy/BC-DeciCalc/Manuel.md

 * 5 - Round to nearest, ties to odd
 * 6 - Round to nearest, ties to zero
 * 7 - Round away from zero
+* 8 - Round 05 away from zero : double rounding mode

+The final rounding mode probably needs some explanation: it is round to zero, unless the last digit of the result is a zero or five, then it is round away from zero.
+This mode allows computations made at a higher precision to be double rounded later to a lower precision (correctly).
+The least significant digit is treated as a sticky digit ought to be for eventual rounding.